fluthjs/fluth-doc/docs/en/api/stream.md

 - Details

   Restart the current stream.
-After executing the restart method, all subscribed nodes will start receiving and executing the stream's emissions.
+After executing the restart method, all subscribed nodes start accepting stream pushes and execute

 - Example